Paro Chhu: Kayaking

-The lower Paro Chhu river is a good stretch of about 7 km for beginner/intermediate kayakers.
+The lower Paro Chhu is a good stretch of about 7 km for beginner/intermediate kayakers.
 This stretch has many small, boulder rapids and wave trains.
 There is one class IV–V boulder choke, about 3 km from the put in, which can be run on the left and scouted from the right.
 It is suitable for kayaks only as the river is too small for a raft to be enjoyable.
 After this, the river enters a short, scenic canyon with more class II–III rapids.
 The stretch ends at Chhuzom.
 More experienced kayakers can continue down the Wong Chhu.

 Chhuzom

 Chhuzom (Chhu means river and zom means join) is the place where Paro Chhu and Wong Chhu meet.
 For many traditional Bhutanese this confluence is considered the union of a father and mother river.
 Paro Chhu represents the father and is sometimes called the Pho Chhu, Wong Chu represents the mother.
 Because Bhutanese traditions regards such a convergence of rivers as inauspicious, there are three chortens here to ward off evil spells in the area.
 Each chorten is in a different style—Bhutanese, Tibetan and Nepali.
 The upper reaches of Wong Chhu, above Chhuzom, are sometimes referred to as Thimphu Chhu.